GW Crowdfunding Policies and Procedures

 5. Projects and teams must not make any promises of shares or interest in any project.
 Additionally, no promises of goods, services, or premiums in exchange for a gift must be made.
 Such communication can result in campaign termination.

-The Office of Annual Giving is pleased to provide fundraising advice and equipped platforms to support approved projects.
+The Office of Annual Giving is pleased to provide fundraising advice to support approved projects.
 However, each team is expected to actively and personally solicit their networks to achieve their fundraising goals.

 Questions, comments, or concerns?
-Email us at [email protected].
+Email us at givingatgwu [dot] edu (giving[at]gwu[dot]edu).